 In fact, applying too much of these three indiscriminately often causes more problems than benefits.

 As we'll see below, while we need a lot of different nutrients in our soil, we don't need all that much of any of them.

 That's one reason why quality compost and biostimulants like sea minerals are often the best garden fertilizer choices - they supply everything in tiny amounts, just to make sure all of the nutrients are covered.

 Now, onto your specific questions.
 10 10 10 fertilizer is not the same as .1-.1-.1.
 It contains 100 times more total nitrogen, available phosphate and soluble potash.

-And when you mentioned that you're compost doesn't reach the "10-10-10 range recommended for most plants," the fact is that range is recommended for the profits of the manufacturers, not for the health of the plants.
+And when you mentioned that you're compost doesn't reach the "10-10-10 range recommended for most plants," the fact is that this big range is recommended for the profits of the manufacturers, not for the health of the plants.

 You asked how to get enough nutrients without using fertilizers, and the heart of the question is really, "how much of each nutrient does a plant need?"